Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Methods

-The best-fitting parameters with 1$\sigma$ errors\cite{Avni+1976} can be derived from the distribution of $\chi^2$, which are listed in Table~\ref{tab2}.
-Considering the large minimum reduced $\chi^2$ of object D36123, we derived the uncertainties (as listed in Table~\ref{tab1}) scaling up all errors to obtain a $\chi^2_R \sim$1.0.
-All stellar masses are reported for a Chabrier IMF~\cite{Chabrier+03}, and are corrected for stellar losses and include remnants.
-Fig.\ref{fig10} shows the best-fit model for each galaxy using different models in red at the top of each panel, and the relative flux deviation $\rm D_{REL}=(F_{\lambda, obs}-F_{\lambda, mod}) / F_{\lambda, obs}$ at the bottom of each panel.
-The SNR-weighted averages of the relative deviations are labeled in the top-right corner of each bottom-panel.
-For object D36123 the models deviate from the spectrum at a few percent level (2.5\% level for M13, and higher values for the other models).
-This is likely driven by systematics in the models (plus, possible residual calibration errors) which we can detect at the high SN ratio.
+The best-fitting parameters with 1$\sigma$ errors\cite{Avni+1976} can be derived from the distribution of $\chi^2$, which are listed in Table~2.
+Considering the large minimum reduced $\chi^2$ of object D36123, we derived the uncertainties (as listed in Table~1) scaling up all errors to obtain a $\chi^2_R \sim$1.0.
+Stellar masses are reported for a Chabrier IMF~\cite{Chabrier+03} and are corrected for stellar losses and include remnants.
+Ages reported in Tables and discussed in the paper are mass-weighted.
+Extended Data Fig.2 shows the best-fit model for each galaxy using models in red at the top of each panel, and the relative flux deviation $\rm D_{REL}=(F_{\lambda, obs}-F_{\lambda, mod}) / F_{\lambda, obs}$ at the bottom of each panel.
+The SNR-weighted averages of the relative deviations are labelled at the top of each bottom panel.
+For object D36123 the models deviate from the spectrum at a few percent levels (2.5\% level for M13, and higher values for the other models).
+This is likely driven by systematics in the models (plus, possible residual calibration errors) which we can detect at the high SNR.
 Higher deviations correspond to observed features not matched by the models.
-For the other galaxies the relative flux deviations are larger and dominated by the noise in the data.
+For the other galaxies, the relative flux deviations are larger and dominated by the noise in the data.